amitsud/Slide-GoTags_Analysis/README.md

-Scripts for various core analyses in the Slide-GoTags manuscript.
+Scripts for various analyses in the Slide-GoTags manuscript (predominatly implemented in python).